-2.2.2 Bulk carriers having a freeboard length LLL less than 150m [RCN1 to 01 JAN 2022]
+2.2.2 Bulk carriers having a freeboard length L{II} less than 150m

 The scantlings of primary supporting members within the cargo hold region are to comply with the requirements given in Pt 2, Ch 1, Sec 4, [4].
 Alternatively, the scantlings of such members may be verified by direct strength assessment as deemed appropriate by the Society.